×

 When we asked about emergency services, members in Guatemala wrote:

 "Emergency services in Guatemala are available, but they are limited in terms of resources and personnel.
 To call for an ambulance, you can dial the emergency number 112, which is the same number used for police and fire services.
-It is important to note that the response time for emergency services in Guatemala can be slow, so it is best to call for help as soon as possible," commented one expat who moved to Guatemala.
+It is important to note that the response time for emergency services in Guatemala can be slow, so it is best to call for help as soon as possible," said one expat.

 Will I need to travel to see a specialist?

 "I go to either Guatemala City a 2 1/2 hours drive or Quetzaltenango 2 hours drive.
-Quality of services excellent," remarked one expat in Lake Atitlan.
+Quality of services excellent," remarked one expat living in Lake Atitlan.

 "Guatemala City is the largest city in Guatemala and has the most comprehensive selection of medical specialists.
 Other cities with a good selection of medical specialists include Quetzaltenango, Escuintla, and San Marcos.
-Additionally, the departments of Sacatepéquez, Chimaltenango, and Sololá are known for having a wide variety of medical specialists," remarked one expat living in Guatemala.
+Additionally, the departments of Sacatepéquez, Chimaltenango, and Sololá are known for having a wide variety of medical specialists," said one expat living in Guatemala.

 Are common prescription medications available in Guatemala?

 "Yes, common prescription medications are available in Guatemala.
 Most medications can be purchased at pharmacies without a prescription, although some require a prescription from a doctor.
 Prices for medications in Guatemala are generally lower than in other countries, making them more accessible to the general population.
-Additionally, many medications are available in generic form, which can be even more affordable," said an expat in Guatemala.
+Additionally, many medications are available in generic form, which can be even more affordable," said one expat living in Guatemala.

 Do you have anything more to add about local medical facilities in Guatemala?

 "Medical facilities and medical care in Guatemala vary greatly in quality.
 In general, the public health system is underfunded and understaffed, leading to inadequate care in many areas.
 Private hospitals and clinics tend to offer better quality care, but they are often expensive and out of reach for many people.
 In rural areas, access to medical care is often limited, and the quality of care is often lower than in urban areas.
-Despite these challenges, there are some excellent medical facilities and providers in Guatemala, and the country is making efforts to improve access to quality healthcare," said one expat living in Guatemala.
+Despite these challenges, there are some excellent medical facilities and providers in Guatemala, and the country is making efforts to improve access to quality healthcare," wrote an expat living in Guatemala.

 "Healthcare can be a challenge.
 There are some well trained doctors in the larger villages but their range of care is limited.
 There is a good private hospital in Santiago (Hospitalito Atitlan) but depending on what kinds of volunteer doctors are there during your emergency they may not be able to help.
 The public hospital in Solola I call the pre-morgue.
 It is a grim place I wouldn’t send an enemy.
 Best care is Guatemala City.
-A three hour, $100US, ambulance ride away or an expensive helicopter airlift," mentioned one expat in Lake Atitlan.
+A three hour, $100US, ambulance ride away or an expensive helicopter airlift," said an expat in Lake Atitlan.

 As a foreigner living in Guatemala, will I have access to public healthcare?
 What is it like?